King of Tone: Variants

 Unable to meet demand and unwilling to cut corners to speed up manufacturing, Piera developed a single-sided variation, the Prince of Tone, that would be manufactured in China.
-The Prince of Tone incorporated several revisions to the King of Tone design, increasing the gain and improving the distortion mode.
-However, Piera's preferred components were scarce and the pedal was made in limited numbers that still sold out quickly.
+The Prince of Tone incorporated several revisions to the King of Tone design, such as increasing the gain and improving the distortion mode.
+However, Piera's preferred components remain scarce and the pedal is made in limited numbers that still sell out quickly.

 In 2022, Piera partnered with MXR to release a mini-format, mass-produced version of the Prince of Tone, dubbed the Duke of Tone.
 The collaboration began when Jeorge Tripps, founder of Way Huge and MXR's chief designer, suggested pairing Piera's design with MXR's global manufacturing capacity.
 In response to the pedal's impending release, the "online guitar world lost their collective shit", according to Guitar.com.
 By the next year, the Duke of Tone was already MXR's bestselling pedal.
-Piera engaged in a second collaboration on a King of Tone-style pedal, this time in 2025 with Chase Bliss Audio on their AM Brothers overdrive, which combines analog and digital architecture to give the user extended controls of the pedal.
+Piera engaged in a second collaboration on a King of Tone-style pedal, this time in 2025 with Chase Bliss Audio on their AM Brothers overdrive, which combines analog and digital architecture to give the user extended control over the pedal's tone.